-By annexing Baluchistan, south eastern parts of Iran and most part of Afghanistan, including the modern Herat and Kandahar provinces, this empire extended till the modern day Pakistan in the west.
+By annexing Baluchistan, southeastern parts of Iran and most parts of Afghanistan, including the modern Herat and Kandahar provinces, this empire extended till the modern day Pakistan in the west.

-Major expansion into India's central and southern regions was carried out by the emperors Chandragupta and Bindusara, which however, excluded a small portion of unexplored tribal and forested regions near Kalinga which is the modern day Orissa, till it was eventually conquered by Ashoka.
+A major expansion into India’s central and southern regions was carried out by the emperors Chandragupta and Bindusara, which, however, excluded a small portion of unexplored tribal and forested regions near Kalinga which is the modern day Orissa, till it was eventually conquered by Ashoka.
 Under the reign of Chandragupta who is believed to have founded the Mauryan Empire, the trans-Indus region, which was then under Macedonian rule came to be annexed.

 Bindusara was the second Mauryan emperor who succeeded Chandragupta Maurya the Great to the throne.
 During his reign, the empire expanded southwards.
 During Bindusara’s rule, the Mauryan Empire consisted of the present day, Northern, Central and Eastern parts of India along with parts of Afghanistan and Baluchistan.